Logan Green

-As of July 2017, Lyft provides over 1 million rides a day.
 As of October 2017, Lyft is available in all 50 United States and in Toronto.

 Early life and education

 Green attended New Roads High School in Santa Monica, California.
 He graduated from the University of California, Santa Barbara (UCSB) in 2006 with a B.A. in Business Economics.
 While a student, Green created The Green Initiative Fund, served as a board member for the Isla Vista Recreation and Park District, and was the youngest director for the Santa Barbara Metropolitan Transit District.
 From August 2007 to February 2008, Green was the Sustainability Director at UCSB.
 In 2007, alongside John Zimmer, Green founded Zimride, a ride-sharing platform that coordinated carpools, especially across college campuses.

 Career

 Inspiration

 Green grew up in Los Angeles where he "spent most of [his] life stuck in traffic".
 Interested in solving transportation flaws, Green forced himself to travel around California without an automobile.
 While attending college in Santa Barbara, he used public transportation options like Greyhound and Amtrak to visit his girlfriend in Los Angeles.
 He also used Craigslist's ride boards for carpooling but always felt anxiety about not knowing the passenger or driver.

 After realizing public transportation's limits, Green started a car-sharing program and asked Zipcar to place cars at UCSB.
-Because the company only had 100 cars at the time and was based on the East Coast, it couldn't provide any vehicles.
-Instead, Green acquired several Toyota Prius cars and other vehicles and began a car-sharing program that let users unlock cars with radio-frequency identification.
+Because Zipcar only had 100 cars at the time and was based on the East Coast, it couldn't provide any vehicles.
+Instead, Green acquired several Toyota Prius cars, and other vehicles, and began a car-sharing program that let users unlock cars with radio-frequency identification.
 The program had over 2,000 people on campus sharing four cars.

 During college, Green also served on the Santa Barbara Metropolitan Transit District (MTD) board.
 During his time on the board, Green realized that large-scale changes to public opinion were needed to improve public transportation.